Review of the Rose Harbour Guest House

 Rose Harbour has no air conditioning and no electrical outlets in guest rooms.
 Windows can be opened to cool the rooms.
 It’s best to close the windows before dusk to prevent evening mosquitoes from entering.
 Guests are provided with solar-recharged table lamps.
 Bringing your own headlamp is suggested.

 This is a remote location with limited indoor space; rooms may be shared.
-Some upstairs rooms have steep stairs.
+Some upstairs rooms have very steep stairs.
 If you don’t want to navigate the stairs at night, you have the option of using the pee-bucket provided in each room.
 Guests are asked to empty and rinse their buckets in the ocean each morning.

 Rose Harbour has no flush toilets.
 Well-maintained composting outhouses and toilet paper are provided.
 If people rapidly consume paper, the stock can quickly diminish.
 More will be provided if you ask.
 For my own guests staying in Rose Harbour, I simply issue them a private supply to avoid them having to ask for a restock.
 Bringing a roll of your own is not a bad idea.